carlofazioli/cardiathena/.github/ISSUE_TEMPLATE/development-task.md

 # Description

-- Describe here the major task you need to complete
+- Describe here the major task you need to complete, make sure to note dependencies on other tasks.

 # Tasks